Want to make your WordPress site multilingual to allow your users to read your website content in their preferred language?

 WPML is a simple and easy-to-use plugin that you can quickly configure to make your site multilingual.

-After you install and activate the plugin, it’ll guide you through the configuration process with a step-by-step setup wizard.
+After you install and activate the plugin, it’ll guide you through the configuration process with an improved step-by-step setup wizard that now features 8 comprehensive steps.

-First, it’ll automatically detect your site’s current language.
-You can proceed to the next step if you don’t want to change that.
+You can proceed to the next step if you don’t want to change that, or select a different primary language if needed.

-In the second step, you can choose the languages you want to enable on your site.
+Then, in the Translation languages section, you can choose the languages you want to enable on your site from a comprehensive list of available options.

 WordPress Translation Made Easy